 - In a large mixing bowl, lightly beat the eggs until the yolks break apart.
-Whisk in the yogurt, mashed banana, maple syrup, sugar, and vanilla, mixing until smooth.
+Whisk in the yogurt, mashed banana, maple syrup, sugar, and vanilla; mix until smooth.

 - Stir in the oats, baking soda, and cinnamon.
 Finally, spoon in the flour and gently stir it in until just combined.
 If you're adding chocolate chips or any other mix-ins, toss them in about 1 tablespoon flour to keep them from sinking to the bottom of the bread, then gently fold them into the batter.

 - Pour the batter into the prepared loaf pan, spreading it out evenly.
-If you're making chocolate chip banana bread, add some to the top for a pretty presentation.
+If you're making chocolate chip banana bread, add some extra chocolate chips to the top for a pretty presentation.

-- Bake for 35-40 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for about 45 minutes, or until a toothpick inserted into the center comes out clean.
 Loosely cover the bread with aluminum foil after 30 minutes to help prevent the top and sides from getting too brown.

-MAKE IT VEGAN: Use maple syrup instead of honey, replace the eggs with flax eggs and choose non-dairy yogurt.
+Vegan banana bread: Use maple syrup (not honey), use flax eggs and choose non-dairy yogurt.

-FLOUR ALTERNATIVES: An equal amount of all-purpose flour or whole wheat pastry flour can be used in place of the white whole wheat flour.
+Flour options: An equal amount of all-purpose flour or whole wheat pastry flour can be used in place of the white whole wheat flour.
 You can also use an equal amount of whole wheat flour, but the texture may change some.